-Mastering Your Career and Development Modules do not count for the Final GPA.
+Mastering Your Career and Professional Development Modules, including the Microsoft Excel Certification do not count towards the Final GPA.

-For the calculation, the academic curricular component has two unrounded decimal places.
+For the calculation, the curricular component is truncated (capped) to the second decimal place.
 The final grade will be rounded to the nearest whole number, when the grade is equal or above XX.50 (e.g.: 14.50 will be rounded up to 15).